The Walking Windrow (Follow-Along) Project

 “How Long Does This ‘Follow-Along’ Run For (and How Long Will I Have Access to the Content)?”

 That’s an excellent question, but unfortunately a very difficult one to give a concrete answer for.
 Best case scenario, I would love to be able to “walk” all of you through 4 seasons of working with a walking windrow.
 This would allow me to explore most the challenges (and of course benefits) that outdoor vermicomposting has to offer.
-Bare minimum, I am hoping to at least get through the winter and to the point when I could attempt the first harvest.
+Bare minimum, I am hoping to at least get to the point where I can attempt the first harvest.

 But anything can happen – especially when you are working on a property you don’t own!

-As just one basic example of what can “go wrong” – the project nearly fell off the rails within the first few weeks when my trusty VW Jetta station wagon (aka “surburban pickup truck” lol) broke down, and finally reached the point of being beyond (reasonable) repair.
+As just one basic example of what can “go wrong” – the project nearly fell off the rails within the first few weeks when my trusty VW Jetta station wagon (aka “surburban pickup truck”) broke down, and finally reached the point of being beyond (reasonable) repair.

 Thankfully, my dear old dad instantly stepped up and insisted that I basically keep his vehicle for as long as I needed it (he is 80 now, and doesn’t need to do much driving).
 As a sidenote, the project is actually dedicated to him for all the help he has provided over the years.